-Stands for Digital Subscriber Line, it uses telephone wires that is already available in your home.
-You can get a high speed internet to an existing telephone network.
-Only problem is, it varies how far a subscriber from the DSL provider.
+Stands for Digital Subscriber Line, it uses telephone wires that are already available in your home.
+You can get high-speed internet to an existing telephone network.
+The only problem is, it varies how far a subscriber from the DSL provider.

 Its wireless, it uses radio waves technology instead for cable wires to transmit a computer, laptop or mobile devices from the internet provider.
-You ca also use Wi-Fi hotspot to setup internet connectivity.
+You can also use a Wi-Fi hotspot to set up internet connectivity.

-Fiber is the latest way of data transferring around the interne and around the world, faster than dial up and cable and able to carry multiple terabits f data in single transfer.
-It is more costly than dial up and cable and not available in certain areas.
+Fiber is the latest way of data transferring around the internet and around the world, faster than dial-up and cable, and able to carry multiple terabits f data in a single transfer.
+It is more costly than dial-up and cable and not available in certain areas.

-If you don’t have access on the list above, this is for you.
+If you don’t have access to the list above, this is for you.
 It’s your best choice if you are living in rural areas.
-Affordable but there are limitation, you will experience lag, slow download and upload speed if multiple user are using the internet at the same time.
+Affordable but there are limitations, you will experience lag, slow download, and upload speed if multiple users are using the internet at the same time.